CiscoDevNet/ODL-Cluster-App/README.md

 ```

 ### Instrumentation RPC
-Returns performance information about all the other RPCs.
+Returns performance information about all the other RPCs. __Used in Shard display and Stats Display.

 Request URL: `http://localhost:8181/restconf/operations/stats-reflector:get-instrumentation`